MasWag/FalCAuN/tutorial/tutorial.md

 // Load the automatic transmission model.
 This must be manually closed!! val sul = SimulinkSUL(initScript, paramNames, signalStep, simulinkSimulationStep)
 ```
-`SimulinkSUL` implements `Closable` so `use` function is recommended to use, though this code does not use it.
+`SimulinkSUL` implements the `Closable` interface of Java, and it is recommended to use the `use` function of Kotlin, though this example does not use it.

 Second, define a mapper.
-It is hard to deal with real-valued signals so that
-alphabet abstraction is introduced.
-A `SULMapper` provides an input mapper, mapping from real values to discrete alphabets, and an output mapper vise versa.
+Since Mealy machines receive finite events, real-valued signals are abstracted into a finite alphabet.
+`NumericSULMapper` provides input, output, and (general) signal mappers:

+- The input mapper maps discrete input events into a real-valued input signal.
+- The output mapper maps a real-valued output signal into discrete observations.
+- The signal mapper creates "pseudo output signals" from the input and output signals to handle complicated properties.

 The approximated Mealy machine uses these alphabet-abstracted signals.
+For instance, in the following example, an input signal consists of two dimensions (throttle and brake), and we create input events for each pair of the following values: (0.0, 0.0), (100.0, 0.0), (0.0, 325.0), and (100.0, 325.0).
+An output signal consists of three dimensions (velocity, acceleration, and gear value).
+By specifying `previous_max_output(0)` in the definition of signal mapper, it creates a pseudo signal of the maximum value of `output(0)` (velocity in this case) since the latest sampling point.
+The output mapper ignores the velocity, acceleration, and gear value and assigns a discrete observation for each of the following range of the pseudo signal: $[-\infty 20.0)$, $[20.0, 40.0)$, $[40.0, 60.0)$, $[60.0, 80.0)$, $[80.0, 100.0)$, $[100.0, 120.0)$, and $[120.0, \infty)$.

 ```kotlin
 // Define the input and output mappers val throttleValues = listOf(0.0, 100.0)